jainarnav04/EV-DEKSTOP/README.md

    - Create a `.env` file in the project root
    - Add your Firebase credentials with name "GOOGLE_APPLICATION_CREDENTIALS"
    - Add your Google API Services key with name "GOOGLE_MAPS_API_KEY"
-   - Add your Firebase credentials and other configuration

 ## Usage